Applications accepted through midnight Pacific Time, Friday, November 24, 2017.

 The selection procedure

-The application period typically opens in mid-September each year with a closing date of mid-October.
+The application period typically occurs annually in the fall.
 The successful applicant is selected by a jury based on artistic merit and the relevance of the materials contained in the application package.
-The successful applicant will be notified by mid-November, and a public announcement will follow.
-The residency typically begins the following March.

 The application package